FengXue49/Uvic-ECE-470/README.md

-This Uvic ECE 470 Genetic Algorithm Path Finding is only for the group presenting and submission.
+This Uvic ECE 470 Genetic Algorithm Path Finding is only for the group presentation and submission.